Operational Entanglement of Symmetry-Protected Topological Edge States

 We note that $E_n=0$ if $n_A$ and $n_B$ are fixed, $E_n$ has an upper bound $E^{\textrm{max}}_n=\ln[(n_A^{\textrm{max}}+1)(n_B^{\textrm{max}}+1)]$ if there are at most $n_A^{\textrm{max}}$ ($n_B^{\textrm{max}}$) particles in $A$ ($B$), and $E_n$ does not increase under local operations.

 For a bipartition of a pure state $\rho$, one can use the von-Neumann entanglement entropy $E_{vN}$ as the entanglement measure.
-In this case, $E_{\textrm{vN}}=E_n + E_{\textrm{op}}$ where the operational or configurational entropy is now given by Eq.~\eqref{VW} with $E[\rho]\equiv E_{\textrm{vN}}[\rho]$ \cite{KlichLevitov,Rakovszky2019,Bonsignori2019,BarghathiCasianoDiaz} and the restriction $n_B=N-n_A$ is placed on the sums in Eqs.~(\ref{VW}, \ref{EN}).
+In this case, $E_{\textrm{vN}}=E_n + E_{\textrm{op}}$ where the operational or configurational entropy is now given by Eq.~\eqref{VW} with $E[\rho]\equiv E_{\textrm{vN}}[\rho]$ \cite{KlichLevitov,Rakovszky2019,Bonsignori2019,MurcianodiGiulio,MurcianodiGiulio2,BarghathiCasianoDiaz} and the restriction $n_B=N-n_A$ is placed on the sums in Eqs.~(\ref{VW}, \ref{EN}).
 The number entropy for a bipartition has recently been measured in a cold atomic gas experiment \cite{LukinGreinerMBL} and can be used to obtain a bound on the total entanglement entropy \cite{KieferUnanyan1,KieferUnanyan2}.

 Long-range entanglement in many-body systems is, in general, very fragile against local perturbations.
-An exception are edge states in systems with an excitation gap in the bulk which exist due to a global symmetry.
+An exception are edge states in systems with a topologically non-trivial bulk.
 In this case, the number of edge states is topologically protected and cannot be changed without closing the gap or breaking the symmetry \cite{RyuSchnyder,RyuSchnyderReview}.
 Since topological edge states can exist simultaneously on multiple edges, a filled edge state is a non-local quantum resource.

-In this paper we will show that symmetry-protected topological edge states in lattice models can be a source of genuine, spatially-separated, {\it non-bipartite} many-body entanglement which can be transfered to a quantum register.
+In this article we will show that symmetry-protected topological edge states in lattice models can be a source of genuine, spatially-separated, {\it non-bipartite} many-body entanglement which can be transfered to a quantum register.
 We will show, furthermore, that the onset of entanglement between the edges can be inferred from local particle number spectroscopy, making it measurable, for example, by current-day cold atomic gas experiments \cite{LukinGreinerMBL,BakrGillen,ShersonWeitenberg}.
-We also present an experimental protocol to test Bell's inequalities \cite{BellInequality,BellReview,CHSH,HarocheBook} and find that for two or more filled edge states sufficient operational entanglement can be extracted from the mixed state of a many-body system of arbitrary length to break them.
+We also present an experimental protocol to test Bell's inequalities \cite{BellInequality,BellReview,CHSH,HarocheBook,CHSH-exp}.
+We find that for half-filled pure states of arbitrary length, two or more filled edge states are required to break the inequality.
+Furthermore, using the grand canonical and canonical ensemble, we establish the {\it spatially separated}, operational breaking of Bell's inequality of a many-body system in thermal equilibrium.